velocity303/puppet-runit/README.md

 ### Parameters

 *title*: The title is the user's username - for example 'kburdis' in the example above.

+*basedir* the base directory under which service directories are created - default is '/home' making the service directory '/home/${user}/service'

 *group*: The group the runit files under the user's home directory will be owned by.
 Defaults to the same as the username.